NHerreroReder/OpenXcomPruebas/Examples/README.md

 Finally a slightly modified starting base has been also included, so you initially begin with just 2 garages, instead of two hangars.

+# XFCMultiHangar-MOD Example
+This other mod adds another one to the garage facility; a 3x3 Hangar with capacity for 4 crafts.
+Some crafts has been adapted so they can be stored in the facility (see .rul files in Ruleset folder).
+This mod uses elements from 0xJEBC's Facility Pack.